Contact topology and non-equilibrium thermodynamics: Introduction and outline

 \subsection{{Asymptotic trajectories of contact flows}}

-{Let us briefly review a few preliminaries from contact geometry.} Recall \cite{Geiges} that a (cooriented) contact structure on an odd-dimensional manifold $\Sigma^{2n+1}$ is a field of tangent hyperplanes $\xi \subset T\Sigma$ forming the kernel of a $1$-form $\lambda$ on $\Sigma$ with $\lambda \wedge (d\lambda)^n$ being a volume form on $\Sigma$.
-Note that $\lambda$ is not canonical: it is defined up to multiplication by a positive function.
+{Let us briefly review a few preliminaries from contact geometry.} Recall \cite{Geiges} that a (cooriented) {\it contact structure} on an odd-dimensional manifold $\Sigma^{2n+1}$ is a field of tangent hyperplanes $\xi \subset T\Sigma$ forming the kernel of a $1$-form $\lambda$ on $\Sigma$ with $\lambda \wedge (d\lambda)^n$ being a volume form on $\Sigma$.
+Note that $\lambda$ is not canonical: it is defined up to multiplication by a positive function. {We shall denote a contact manifold either as $(\Sigma,\xi)$ or, when we wish to highlight a specific contact form, as $(\Sigma, \lambda)$.
 Every choice of the $1$-form $\lambda$ defines the {\it Reeb} vector field $R$ on $\Sigma$ by $i_R d\lambda =0$ and $\lambda(R)=1$.
-An $n$-dimensional submanifold of $\Sigma$ is called Legendrian if it is everywhere tangent to $\xi$.
-The flow of $R$ is called the Reeb flow.
+The flow of $R$ is called {\it the Reeb flow}.
+An $n$-dimensional submanifold of $\Sigma$ is called {\it Legendrian} if it is everywhere tangent to $\xi$.
+Finite pieces of trajectories of the Reeb flow starting and ending at given Legendrian submanifolds are called {\it Reeb chords}.

 A vector field $v$ on $\Sigma$ preserving the contact structure $\xi$ is called a {\it contact} vector field.
 Given a contact form $\lambda$, {\it the contact Hamiltonian} of a contact vector field $v$ is the function $H:= \lambda(v)$.
 One can show that $H$ uniquely determines such a $v$.
 For instance, the contact Hamiltonian of the Reeb vector field of $\lambda$ equals $1$ everywhere on $\Sigma$.
 On the other hand, the contact vector field $v$ generated by any strictly positive Hamiltonian $H$ is the Reeb vector field of $\lambda/H$.